luispedro/diskhash/README.md

 This is _beta_ software.
 It is good enough that I am using it, but the API can change in the future with little warning.
-The binary format is versioned (the magic string encodes its version, so changes can be detected).
+The binary format is versioned (the magic string encodes its version, so changes can be detected and you will get an error message in the future rather than some silent misbehaviour.

 [Automated unit testing](https://travis-ci.org/luispedro/diskhash) ensures that basic mistakes will not go uncaught.